fox-it/dissect-docs/docs/source/projects/dissect.cstruct/index.rst

 ---------------

 ``cstruct-stubgen`` is a tool that generates Python stub files (``.pyi``) from ``dissect.cstruct`` definitions.
-These stubs are useful for improving IDE support, enabling type checking, and enhancing developer experience when working with cstructs with code completion.
+These stubs provide an enhanced developer experience in your IDE, enabling type checking and code completion.

 The most basic usage of ``cstruct-stubgen`` is as simple as: